shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Thanks for the tip.”
 The dwarf pockets the gold.

-“No I need change.”
+“No, I need change.”
 The dragonborn clarifies.

 “And he’s strapped for cash.”
 The bugbear whispers to the robot.